earthdaily/earthone-python/README.md

 - Deprecated support for Python 3.7 (will end of life in July).
 - Added support for Python 3.10 and Python 3.11
 - AWS-only client.
-For the time being, the AWS client can be used to communicate with the legacy GCP platform (e.g. `EARTHONE_ENV=gcp-production`) but only supports those services that are supported on AWS (`catalog` and `scenes`).
+For the time being, the AWS client can be used to communicate with the legacy GCP platform (e.g. `DESCARTESLABS_ENV=gcp-production`) but only supports those services that are supported on AWS (`catalog` and `scenes`).
 This support may break at any point in the future, so it is strictly transitional.

 ### Dependencies